THIS SITE IS PRESENTLY UNDER CONSTRUCTION AS WE ARE COMPLETING CONSTRUCTION ON OUR NEW FACILITY.

 The new facility, located in the heart of Dublin, Texas is undergoing its final stages of construction and artifacts are being moved in every day as preparations are made to welcome you.

-The National Health & Public Safety History Museum takes you on a journey through America's development of healthcare, emergency medical care, disaster response, emergency management, firefighting, law enforcement and so much more.
+The National Health & Public Safety History Museum will take you on a journey through America's development of healthcare, emergency medical care, disaster response, emergency management, firefighting, law enforcement and so much more.

 The exhibit pieces as well as the presentations and stories are a testament to the resilience and determination of those who have stood in the arena faithfully keeping their oaths while saving lives and seeking better instruments, policies, protocols and procedures.

 This newly remodeled and spacious facility is family friendly and has been designed as an educational experience for young and old.
 Ten galleries await you filled with not only America's health and response history but with the legacies left behind by thousands of responders, innovators and heroes from over three centuries.

 THE BRIAN S. ARNOLD MEMORIAL THEATER is a one hundred seat learning center and event center designed to host trainings, performances, educational programs and special events.
 The theater will be used to host training programs for first responder agencies as well as special programming for attendees, films, field trip presentations and community events while creating a special events venue for regional organizations to utilize.

 GALLERY ONE follows America at war from WWI to our present day Middle East conflicts and actions.
 This gallery also holds the history of the Cold War, Civil Defense and the history of Emergency Management.

 GALLERY TWO honors those in the nursing arena from the early days of the Red Cross to military nurses and medics.
 The vast field of nursing and nursing care is represented throughout this massive gallery along with the the history of simple and basic first aid, America's major pandemics and the history of women in healthcare.